alexevanczuk/packs/EXPERIMENTAL_PARSER_USAGE.md

   - We could allow a monkey patch to be defined within `packwerk.yml`, so that it can be ignored as a definition.
 For example, if the root pack opens up `String`, we might have `String: config/initializers/string_extensions.rb` in our `packwerk.yml`.
 - Right now, if multiple files define the same constant, we just choose the *first* one.
 This is not an ideal implementation at all.
 Instead, we should think about having constants be able to be defined by multiple files.
 Instead of having a "primary" definition, we can create one reference for each definition.
 For example, if `packs/a` and `packs/b` define `Foo`, then using `Foo` creates one reference to each of those packs.

+# Advantages
+- Simpler – parsing files directly is conceptually simpler than inferring constants from file names based on zeitwerk conventions, which require handling of inflections, default namespaces, collapsed directories, and more.
+The implementation is simpler to maintain as well.
+  - This makes the behavior easier to understand, too.
+In `packwerk`, a reference is also considered a definition.
+- More applicable – allows `packs` to be used in non-Rails, non-Zeitwerk apps, such as gems.
+This also provides the basis of other interesting features, like detecting the use of specific gems in packages.
+- Richer feature opportunities – provides platform for other possible features like monkey-patch detection.